Code-Institute-Submissions/SexualHealthDublin/README.md

 ##### Background

-The [hero image](../images/hero.jpg) was selected because it was available for use without broaching usage rights, and depicted a scene from a desert town like Night Vale.
-I went for an old-school ghost town image because an aspect of the show is that nobody really knows when Night Vale exists, and it is often hinted that the citizens there are very, very old.
+The [hero image](../images/dublin.jpg) was selected because it was available for use without broaching usage rights, and is a photograph of Dublin.
+I found the image [here](https://sharpmagazine.com/2015/12/22/the-travelling-man-dublin-ireland/).

 ### Wireframes